tezos/tezos/src/proto/alpha/docs/language.md

         :: lambda 'a 'b : list 'a : 'S -> list 'b : 'S

+   * `MAP body`:
+     Apply the body expression to each element of the list.
+     The body sequence has access to the stack.

+        :: (list 'elt) : 'A   ->  (list 'b) : 'A
+           iff   body :: [ 'elt : 'A -> 'b : 'A ]

    * `REDUCE`:
      Apply a function on a list from left to right passing the result of each application to the next one